eblasoft/documentation/docs/extensions/progress-bar/overview.md

 # Progress Bar

-> Progress bar is a simple extension that allows you to display a progress bar in your fields type(**Inter , Float ,
+> Progress bar is a simple extension that allows you to display a progress bar in your fields type(**Integer , Float ,
 > Currency**) in the (**List Detail**)  view is available
 > in [Ebla Progress Bar](https://www.eblasoft.com.tr/espocrm-extension-page/progress-bar).